-The Resident Trooper, in conjunction with Administrative Sergeant Joseph San Juan, and Patrol Sergeants, Bruce Babcock, Paul Renshaw, Terry Saffioti, Michael Macek, Dana Jezierski, and Mark Hallbauer provide direction and supervision to the East Lyme police officers on a twenty-four hour basis.
-The East Lyme Police Department currently has twenty one (21) full time officers, one (1) part time officer, and a single Administrative Assistant.
-Anyone interested in becoming an East Lyme Police Officer should visit the Law Enforcement Council of Eastern Connecticut Website at www.LawEnforcementCouncil.org.
+The Resident Trooper, in conjunction with Administrative Sergeant Michael Macek and Patrol Sergeants, Bruce Babcock, Paul Renshaw, Terry Saffioti, Joseph San Juan, Dana Jezierski, and Mark Hallbauer provide direction and supervision to the East Lyme police officers on a twenty-four hour basis.
+The East Lyme Police Department currently has 22 full-time officers, 1 part-time officer, 1 full-time Administrative Assistant, and 1 part-time Administrative Assistant.
+Anyone interested in becoming an East Lyme Police Officer should visit the Law Enforcement Council of Eastern Connecticut web site at www.LawEnforcementCouncil.org.

 The East Lyme Police Department provides additional services to the town, including beach, foot, bicycle, boardwalk, and boat patrols.
 Detective Mark Comeau and Detective Jean Cavanaugh serve as the Town’s Detectives.
 Detective Comeau investigates crimes of a serious nature, which require in depth exploration and collection of physical evidence.
-Detective Cavanaugh investigates felony crimes of sexual violence, juvenile matters and is the town’s D.A.R.E. instructor, providing substance abuse education and other guidance to East Lyme students in grade 5.
-Sergeant Mark Hallbauer has been instrumental in the development and administration of a Police Cadet Program, www.EastLymePoliceCadets.org, which currently has twenty (22) members.
+Detective Cavanaugh investigates felony crimes of sexual violence and juvenile matters.
+Officer Don Hull teaches Challenge substance abuse education.
+Sergeant Mark Hallbauer has been instrumental in the development and administration of a Police Cadet Program, www.EastLymePoliceCadets.org, which currently has 22 members.
 Officer Michael Jezerski, and his canine partner Jimo along with Officer Lindsay Cutillo, and her canine partner Knox offer exceptional service to the Town of East Lyme.

 - All Police Dept. Email Addresses